DavidFeng-8844/MyNotes/Obsidian_Files_Git/Computer_Architecture/Lecture 9 Bus and IO.md

 ## Programmed IO

 * The CPU waits for the I/O module to complete operation Polling so not so efficient
+	* Often in embedded system with single input output instruction ==The primary disadvantage== of programmed I/O is that the CPU spends most of its time ==in a tight loop waiting for the device to become ready==.
+This approach is called ==busy waiting.==

+* The way to get rid of busy waiting is to have the CPU start the I/O device and tell it to generate an interrupt when it is done
 ---
 ## Addressing memory mapped I/O Devices